scicloj/scicloj.github.io/content/en/blog/jointprob-202309/index.md

 After a couple of reading journies along Bayesian Statistics books, we started a series of standalone talks.

-Often, each of these talks is repeated on two standalone sessions.
-The second session is an evolved and polished version, following the discussion of the first, and is shared publicly.

 ## August: Hierarchical Linear Models

-On [the meetups of August 16th & 26th](https://scicloj.github.io/blog/the-jointprob-community-changes-on-the-agenda-and-an-upcoming-talk-about-bayesian-hierarchical-models/), David MacGillivray demonstrated Bayesian Hierarchical Models through a real-world problem.
+On [the August meetup](https://scicloj.github.io/blog/the-jointprob-community-changes-on-the-agenda-and-an-upcoming-talk-about-bayesian-hierarchical-models/), which was repeated twice on the 16th & 26th, David MacGillivray demonstrated Bayesian Hierarchical Models through a real-world problem.

 David reproduced the results of [the paper](https://discovery.ucl.ac.uk/id/eprint/16040/1/16040.pdf) "Bayesian hierarchical model for the prediction of football results" by Gianluca Baio and Marta A. Blangiardo using [PyMC](https://www.pymc.io/) 5, compared a few variations of the models, and discussed a few of the problems & solutions that arise (e.g., [Neal's funnel](https://beanmachine.org/docs/overview/tutorials/Neals_funnel/NealsFunnel/) and non-centered reparametrization).